 One of the bombs fell on a crowded housing and commercial area between Calle Ocampo and Calle Carnaval.
 The photograph to the right shows Calle Carnaval just moments before the bombs were dropped.

-It caused severe damage to the French consulate, wounded the French counsul, and destroyed a number of houses.
+They caused severe damage to the French consulate, wounded the French counsul, and destroyed a number of houses.

 In total, the air raid killed four and wounded fifteen, all civilian residents of Mazatlan.